¿Û¿Û´«Ã½

 An Overview of Gallup's Presidential Approval Ratings

-¿Û¿Û´«Ã½has reported on presidential job approval since 1938, and for the vast majority of that history (1938-2008), this reporting was based on reporting job approval ratings from discrete, multiday surveys.
+¿Û¿Û´«Ã½reported on presidential job approval beginning in 1938.
+From 1938 to 2008, this reporting was based on reporting job approval ratings from discrete, multiday surveys.

 From 2009-2017, ¿Û¿Û´«Ã½measured presidential approval using daily sampling and interviewing on its tracking survey, reporting the results as three-day rolling averages.